leirock/homepage/content/about.md

 　　My research interests span the fields of applied microeconometrics, and I am recently interested in the topic about pollution regulation, carbon emission allowance trading and social welfare.

 　　I come from [Pujiang](https://en.wikipedia.org/wiki/Pujiang_County,_Zhejiang), a beautiful county in Zhejiang Province of China.
 My nickname is _BanBan_, and my friends also like to call me _LeiLei_.
-Whenever I am not doing research, I love to read books and watch documentaries, and dramas. <!-- more -->
+Whenever I am not doing research, I love to read books and watch documentaries, and dramas.

 ### Education